-Crown Clinic are specialists in Follicular Unit Transplantation (FUT) hair transplants including strip FUT & FUE.
+Crown Clinic are specialists in Follicular Unit Transplantation (FUT) and Follicular Unit Extraction (FUE) hair transplants, including strip harvesting.

 Follicular Unit Transplantation (FUT) or Strip Harvesting

-FUT hair transplants – otherwise known as Follicular Unit Transplantation or strip harvesting – are a popular type of hair restoration.
+FUT hair transplants, otherwise known as Follicular Unit Transplantation or strip harvesting, are a popular type of hair restoration surgery.
+They serve as one of the most popular hair loss treatments, alongside Follicular Unit Extraction (FUE) treatments.

-As opposed to an FUE Transplant, which involves harvesting individual hairs, an FUT allows the surgeon to safely transplant thousands of grafts in a single session to maximise the cosmetic impact of the procedure.
+As opposed to an FUE transplant, which involves harvesting individual hairs, an FUT hair transplant allows the surgeon to safely transplant thousands of grafts in a single session to maximise the cosmetic impact of the procedure.
 During the hair loss procedure, a strip of hair is removed from either the sides or back of the scalp and transplanted to the affected area.

 Is an FUT transplant safe?

-Yes, undergoing an FUT hair transplant is safe if the surgery is performed by a qualified and experienced surgeon, such as Crown Clinic’s Dr Shahmalak, who is one of the most respected hair transplant surgeons in the world.
+Undergoing an FUT transplant is safe if the surgery is performed by a qualified and experienced surgeon, such as Crown Clinic’s Dr Shahmalak, who is one of the most respected hair transplant surgeons in the world.

 Although this hair restoration technique requires great precision and care, for a professional clinician such as Dr Shahmalak, it is relatively simple.